 The company has proven feasibility of its "TBG" technology for its GenUltimate!
-TBG product (now ready for clinical trial), it's GenChoice!
+TBG product (now ready for clinical trial), its GenChoice!
 TBG product, now moving into advanced development, and its upcoming GenAccord!
 TBG product, for another legacy system.
 In the case of the GenAccord!
 TBG, there will not be an alternative test strip developed and marketed in advance of the "TBG" version.
 In this case we will only market the "TBG" version where the one version will work with the legacy meters, as well as our own meter.
 This marks a change in our business model where previously we attempted to bring to market an alternative version of a legacy test strip, achieve FDA clearance, and then some time later bring the "TBG" features and improvements on-line.
-With the advent of "TBG," the company is transitioning to be a legacy system developer and manufacturer, while still maintaining compatibility with the older legacy meters and test strips.
+With the advent of "TBG," the company is transitioning to be a legacy meters and test strips.